CabotScouts/reconciler/README.md

 * payment_amount_gross - the amount paid in
 * payment_amount_net - the amount paid out by GoCardless (with GoCardless/OSM fees taken)
 * payment_description - the payment description (a combination of the payment schedule and activity)
+* payment_description_schedule - payment schedule, parsed from the description
+* payment_description_event - payment event, parsed from the description
 * *other values returned by custom description parser*

 ### Custom Payment Description Parsing
 The payment description given by OSM is made up of the payment schedule, and the activity or term (in the format `<schedule> (<activity>)`).
-Depending on how your schedules are named, there might be additional information included (in our case the schedules also include the ESU name) - by specifying a custom parsing function and passing a handle for this using the `parser` parameter, this information can be extracted.
+Depending on how your schedules are named, there might be additional information included (in our case the schedules also include the ESU name) - by specifying a custom parser function and passing a handle for this using the `parser` parameter, this information can be extracted.

-The function must take a single argument (the payment description string), and return a dict - these keys can then be specified in the custom column list (above).
+The function must take a single argument (the payment description string), and return a dict - these keys can then be specified as custom columns.

 #### Example Custom Parser
 ```python